Frotty/steamworks4j/build-instructions.md

 ### Steamworks SDK

-Starting with *steamworks4j* v1.7.0, the SDK is required to build/package from source.
-Download the latest Steamworks SDK, then unzip and copy the following folders into the **steamworks4j/** root directory:
+The Steamworks C++ SDK is required to build from source.
+Download the latest version, then unzip and copy the following folders into the **steamworks4j/** root directory:

 - *steamworks4j/*
     - *sdk/*